Skip to content ↓

 No pupil at Beech Hyde is permitted to bring a mobile phone to school.
 If phones or any other electronic devices are found on a pupil's person or in bags, they will be confiscated and a parent/carer required to attend school to meet with the headteacher and collect the device.

 The school would advise that no primary age pupil needs a smartphone.
 If parents/ carers feel that they want their child to have a phone for safety reasons, then there are 'brick' or flip phone options available.
-By putting a smartphone in the hands of a child, we are choosing to allow them access to the world-wide web and all its dangers - both online and the impact on children's mental health, education and peer relations.
+By putting a smartphone in the hands of a child, we are choosing to allow them access to the world-wide web and all its dangers/predators.

 Beech Hyde supports the growing movement amongst parents to support a campaign called “Smartphone-Free Childhood”.
 This campaign highlights the serious dangers to children when they have access to a smartphone at a young age and is encouraging other parents not to give into peer pressure in allowing their children a smartphone.
 You can find out more by clicking these links: https://smartphonefreechildhood.co.uk/ and https://delaysmartphones.org.uk/

 To have a social networking account, a person should be 13 or over.
-Research done by the NSPCC highlights that the damage done to the wellbeing of children aged under 12 years, by social media, is far more acute as they do not have the emotional maturity to cope with the issues that arise.
-Many of the sites/apps have location settings, which if not disabled, can allow another person to see exactly where you are.
-This coupled with the personal information which many children share online can be very dangerous.
-This has led to online grooming and sexual exploitation.
+Research done by the NSPCC highlights that the damage done by social media, designed for adults, to the wellbeing of children aged under 12 years, is far more acute as they do not have the emotional maturity to cope with the issues that arise.
+The content on them is unfiltered and has been proven to be harmful.
+Many of the sites/apps have location settings which, if not disabled, can allow another person to see exactly where you are.
+This, coupled with the personal information which many children share online, can be very dangerous.
+This can lead to online grooming and sexual exploitation.
+The use of direct messaging on phones, social media and gaming can lead to harmful messaging, chat groups, a lack of care about what is being said and online bullying.The use of interactive games - minecraft, Roblox - are often most harmful as they are presented as fun for children, but they can still be accessed by predators worldwide and involved direct messaging.

 We would urge you to be extremely vigilant about what Internet sites your child is using and ensure your parental controls are set to the appropriate setting.
 However, there is a wide variety of software and advice available to parents at www.internetmatters.org or www.parentinfo.org.

 It's important to start talking to your child about keeping safe online at an early age.
-Ask them to show you their favourite things to do online, show an interest in what they do - just as you would offline.
-Ask them about any online friends, who are they?
+If they are online, ask them about any online friends, who are they?
 Remind them to keep their personal information private.
 Talk to your child about what to do if they see content or are contacted by someone that worries or upsets them.

 National Online Safety have launched a new free national Online Safety App.